 The largest city, New Orleans, is known for its colonial-era French Quarter, raucous Mardi Gras festival, jazz music, Renaissance-style St. Louis Cathedral, and wartime exhibits at the huge National WWII Museum.

-Mardi Gras is coming back to Louisiana in 2022, and while things may look different in communities across the state than in years’ past, we can guarantee that a good time will still be had by all!
-The Carnival season kicks off with Twelfth Night on January 6 (the first day one can respectably consume king cake!) and culminates with Mardi Gras Day (Fat Tuesday) on March 1.
+Mardi Gras is back in Louisiana and while things may look different in communities across the state than in years’ past, we can guarantee that a good time will still be had by all!
+The Carnival season kicks off with Twelfth Night on January 6 (the first day one can respectably consume king cake!) and culminates with Mardi Gras Day (Fat Tuesday) on February 21.
 Whether you find yourself wrangling for beads and eating jambalaya on St. Charles Avenue in New Orleans or chasing chickens and enjoying a piping hot bowl of gumbo in Mamou, the Carnival season will be marked by the same sense of celebration and hospitality that Louisiana is known for around the world.
 And even for those New Orleans Mardi Gras veterans who think they may know all there is to know about Carnival, there is an entire state of celebrations waiting to be discovered.
 Explore to find the one that suits you best, including family-friendly parades and events all around the state! >MORE

 Cajun Bayou Food Trail in Louisiana’s Cajun Bayou